 Paramedics helped him get out of the wheelchair, and onto a walker, so that he could get onto the private ambulance.

 He was in a lying down position for his entire 7 hour ride on a private ambulance back to Georgia.

 Allstate Insurance Company insured the driver who received a ticket for causing the crash.
-Sadly, that driver later died, allegedly from injuries from the crash.

 Ryan developed a rash on his leg after the surgery.
 The rash did get much better through time.

 Here is a picture of the scar and rash about 9 months after the surgery.